maxio-com/ab-ruby-sdk/doc/controllers/subscription-group-invoice-account.md

 uid = 'uid0'

 body = DeductServiceCreditRequest.new(
-  DeductServiceCredit.new(
+  deduction: DeductServiceCredit.new(
-    10,
+    amount: 10,
-    'Deduct from group account'
+    memo: 'Deduct from group account'
   )
 )